weberlab-hhu/Helixer/docs/h5_data.md

 The padding is on the positive and negative strand always at the end of the array, so chunk 2 and 3 are **not** exact mirrors/reverse complements of each other, while for example chunk 0 and 5 are.
+During data read-in the padding on the reverse strand is moved to the start of the array to simplify overlapping chunks when testing or predicting.

 #### Additional
 Various data matrices that were or are used in a